 Weekly Scientific and Career Enrichment Lunches

-Scholars will discuss new advances in cancer research and cutting-edge technology.
+Scholars have the opportunity to discuss new advances in cancer research and cutting-edge technology.
 Scholars will gain critical insight into professional development, including how to communicate and present research findings, guidance on how to prepare graduate/medical school applications, leadership training, and responsible conduct in research, among other topics.

 Cancer Career Opportunities Dinner

-Scholars will enjoy dinner with PhD and MD students, postdoctoral scholars, and hematology/oncology residents and fellows while learning about diverse cancer careers opportunities in academia (PhD and MD/PhD paths), medicine, community outreach, and industry, among others.
+Scholars enjoy a meal with PhD and MD students, postdoctoral scholars, and hematology/oncology residents and fellows while learning about diverse cancer careers opportunities in academia (PhD and MD/PhD paths), medicine, community outreach, and industry, among others.